Junchannn/ECC_ZKP/README.md

 ## License

 No license has been specified yet.
-Add a license file if you want to make the project reusable by others.